Lung Cancer Screening

 Qualifications for Lung Cancer Screening

-The United States Preventative Services Task Force (2013) is now recommending annual low dose computed tomography (LDCT) scans for high risk individuals.
+The United States Preventative Services Task Force recommends annual low dose computed tomography (LDCT) scans for high risk individuals.
 A person is considered high risk if they meet all of the following criteria:

 - Asymptomatic (no signs or symptoms of lung cancer)